chrislyons-dev/archlette/docs/reqs/python-extractor-requirements.md

 ## Open Questions

 1. **Python AST Parser**: Use Python script via subprocess or find suitable TypeScript library?
+Use python script
 2. **Type Hints**: How deep to extract type information?
 Full type resolution or surface-level only?
 3. **Virtual Environments**: Should extractor auto-detect and use project's venv?
+No
 4. **Docstring Standards**: Prefer one style (Google) or support all equally?
+Support several, listed above.
 5. **Framework Detection**: Auto-detect or require explicit configuration?
+Save for a future release.
+YAGNI

 ---